-The Yosemite Wilderness Management Plan currently designates no-camping zones in the watersheds of Parker Pass Creek, the Dana Fork of the Tuolumne, and Gaylor Creek, to protect the Tuolumne Meadows water supply.
+The Yosemite Wilderness Management Plan currently designates no-camping zones in the watersheds of Parker Pass Creek, the Dana Fork, and Gaylor Creek, to protect the Tuolumne Meadows water supply.
+The upcoming Wilderness Stewardship Plan may reconsider this restriction.

-Merced Wild and Scenic River Comprehensive Management Plan
+Merced Wild and Scenic River Comprehensive Management Plan (in progress)